W.African Bloc Demands Civilian Transition In Mali, Elections In 12 Months - UrduPoint

 They have called the junta the National Committee for the Salvation of the People (CNSP), led by a 37-year-old colonel, Assimi Goita.

-Friday's video summit came after a three-day ECOWAS visit foundered over a timetable for civilian transition, and the junta's announcement on the eve of the conference that Keita had been freed.
+Friday's video summit came after a three-day ECOWAS visit last week ended without a timetable for a return to civilian rule.

-Issoufou said Keita had told the ECOWAS envoys "that he resigned quite freely, convinced that this decision was necessary for peace and stability in Mali.
+Keita was released on the eve of the summit and Issoufou claimed he had told the ECOWAS envoys "that he resigned quite freely, convinced that this decision was necessary for peace and stability in Mali."
+Meanwhile, Algeria's Foreign Minister Sabri Boukadoum separately met with the junta on Friday -- the first representative of a foreign government to do so.

-" - Handover issue - Within hours of taking control, the junta promised to enact a political transition and stage elections within a "reasonable time."
-According to the chief ECOWAS envoy, former Nigerian president Goodluck Jonathan, the coup leaders wanted a three-year handover period.
+Algeria hosted peace talks between Bamako and armed groups in 2015, and Boukadoum called Friday for elections that "respect the constitutional order".

-This was rejected by the ECOWAS team, which called for an interim government, "headed by a civilian or retired military officer, to last for six or nine months, and maximum of 12 Calendar months," Jonathan said on Wednesday.
+- Handover issue - Within hours of taking control, the junta promised to enact a political transition and stage elections within a "reasonable time."
+According to the chief ECOWAS envoy, former Nigerian president Goodluck Jonathan, the coup leaders wanted a three-year handover period, which was rejected by the ECOWAS team.

-ECOWAS on Friday said that the person overseeing the handover should be "an individual, civilian, recognised... for their intellectual and moral standing" and that there should be a "civilian prime minister."
-"No military structure should be above the transition president," it said.
+On Friday, the group called for a civilian leader and said: "No military structure should be above the transition president."
+But the meeting came as a new document published on the Malian government's Official Journal said the CNSP head had been effectively invested with the powers of head of state.

 - Jihadist warning - In other remarks, Issoufou lashed the Malian military for launching the coup when the country was in the throes of an eight-year-old jihadist insurgency.